Heart Transplant Rejection

 - Failure of the new donor heart

-- Abnormal heart rhythms (some of which can cause sudden death)
+- Heart rhythms problems.
+Some of these can cause sudden death.

 - Heart attack

 What can I do to prevent heart transplant rejection?